UPDATE 1-Rugby-Springbok Pietersen returns from injury to face Wales

 * Victor Matfield fails to recover from hamstring problem

-* Habana needs one more try to break World Cup record (Adds changes right to left in third para)
+* Habana needs one more try to break World Cup record (Adds detail, quotes)

 By Nick Said